DoTuanPhong/qwen-calligraphy-ideogram4/docs/Final_Thesis_V10_EN.md

 Vietnamese itself is the first hurdle.
 Six tones, numerous vowel variants (`â`, `ă`, `ê`, `ô`, `ơ`, `ư`), and a tiny mark error corrupts the whole word.
 In calligraphy, marks must blend into the brushwork rather than sitting on top like a printed font.
 Too detached and the image loses its calligraphic quality; too blended and readers misread them.

 Fine-tuning and layout create the second hurdle.
-Attention-only LoRA gets me to 32–39/60 and then stalls; adjusting attention alone does not fix glyph geometry.
+Attention-only LoRA reaches 32–39/60 and then stalls; adjusting attention alone does not fix glyph geometry.
 Worse, the same training recipe can produce either a decent checkpoint or a severe collapse; one warm-continue round, for instance, suddenly sprouted spurious nặng dots everywhere.
 Multi-word images multiply the difficulty because the model has to juggle layout, spacing, character identity, and local glyph geometry all at once [10], [24–26].

 ## 1.4.
 Literature Review